Lenoxo/DevShop/README.md

 # DevShop API

+> ⚠ For now, because I'm using a free Render plan, the production server will spin down due to inactivity, and the first connection you'll make will take around 1 minute.
+The later connections should take half a second. ⚠

 The **DevShop API** is a project built using **Node.js, Express.js, Passport.js**, and **PostgreSQL**, designed to simulate the functionality of an e-commerce platform.
 This API provides a range of features and follows best practices, making it a robust foundation for testing and development purposes.

 ## Table of Contents: